MicrosoftDocs/windows-dev-docs/hub/apps/desktop/index.md

 </tbody>
 </table>

+## Windows UI Library for desktop apps

+On Windows 10, each of the main desktop platforms also support using the [Windows UI (WinUI) Library](../winui/index.md) to create their user interfaces.
+WinUI started as a toolkit that provided new and updated versions of UWP controls for UWP apps that target down-level versions of Windows 10.
+WinUI has grown in scope, and is now the modern native user interface (UI) platform for Windows 10 apps across UWP, .NET, and Win32.

+You can use WinUI in the following ways in desktop apps:

+* UWP apps can use WinUI controls in place of UWP controls provided by the Windows SDK.
+* You can update existing WPF, Windows Forms, and C++/Win32 apps to use [XAML Islands](modernize/xaml-islands.md) to host WinUI 2.x controls in the apps.
+* Starting with [WinUi 3.0 Preview 1](../winui/winui3/index.md), you can create [.NET and C++/Win32 apps that use an entirely WinUI-based UI](../winui/winui3/get-started-winui3-for-desktop.md).

 ## Update existing desktop apps for Windows 10

 If you have an existing WPF, Windows Forms, or native Win32 desktop app, Windows 10 and the Universal Windows Platform (UWP) offer many features you can use to deliver a modern experience in your app.
 Most of these features are available as modular components that you can adopt in your app at your own pace without having to rewrite your app for a different platform.